Army-99/defi-aave/README.md

-Deposit collateral: ETH
+Script in JS with Hardhat for:

+Deposit collateral (ETH -> WETH)

-Borrow another asset: DAI
+Borrow another asset (DAI)

-Repay DAI
+Repay the debt